 You can find the complete printable recipe with measurements below, but for now, here's a quick overview of how it goes:

-1. Sauté chopped onion with a sprinkle of salt for 2-3 minutes.
-Add chopped carrots and celery, and cook for 4-5 minutes until the vegetables are soft.
+1. Build the Vegetable Base: Sauté the onion with salt for 2-3 minutes, then add the carrots and celery and cook for 4-5 minutes until soft.
+Stir in the garlic and pepper for 1-2 minutes.

-2. Add minced garlic and pepper, cooking for 1-2 minutes.
-Pour in chicken broth, add bay leaves and chicken breasts, and bring to a boil.
-Lower the heat and simmer for 15 minutes to let flavors blend.
+2. Simmer the Soup: Pour in the chicken broth, add the bay leaves and chicken breasts, then bring to a boil.
+Lower the heat and simmer for 15 minutes.

 What to Serve with Greek Lemon Chicken Soup